Arts, Media and Engineering, MS & PhD

-In addition, an applicant whose native language is not English must demonstrate proficiency in the English language by meeting the English proficiency requirements stated on the Graduate Admissions’ website.
-International students seeking teaching assistantships must demonstrate proficiency in spoken English by scoring at least 26 on the speaking portion of the iBT or 50 on the ASU administered Speaking Proficiency English Assessment Kit (SPEAK).
+Students whose native language is not English must demonstrate proficiency in the English language by scoring at least 90 on the Test of English as a Foreign Language (TOEFL), or an overall band score of 6.5 on the International English Language Testing System (IELTS) exam, or an overall score of at least 60 on the Pearson Test of English (PTE).
+International students seeking teaching assistantships must demonstrate proficiency in spoken English by scoring at least 26 on the speaking portion of the iBT or 50 on the ASU administered SPEAK Test.

 Applicants should submit materials that reflect the hybrid nature of the arts/engineering degree, including a statement of purpose and curriculum vitae demonstrating interest and relevant experience in the area.
 Students will have the opportunity to upload their curriculum vitae and statement of purpose when completing the online application.
 Additionally, AME requires three letters of recommendation from individuals familiar with the applicant’s ability to succeed in an interdisciplinary research environment.